System Design Space

 CPURAMDisks and storageNetwork and peripherals

-How a network request goes (example with curl)
+How a network request moves through Linux

 How a request flows through Linux